maddygoround/prometheus-auto-discovery/README.md

 ## How does it works
-The ```./bootstrap.sh``` deploys promethes and consul server agent. promethes takes the confirgration from promethes.yml file. promethes.yml is configured to read all the host machine from consul-server's endpoint based on the tag of the host registerd with consul
+The ```./bootstrap.sh``` deploys promethes and consul server agent. prometheus takes the confirgration from promethes.yml file. prometheus.yml is configured to read all the host machine from consul-server's endpoint based on the tag of the host registerd with consul

-### promethes.yml
+### prometheus.yml
 ```
 global:
   scrape_interval: 15s # Set the scrape interval to every 15 seconds.
 Default is every 1 minute.